Search

 By Humeyra Pamuk and Anita Komuves

-BUDAPEST, Feb 16 (Reuters) - President Donald Trump is committed to the success of Hungarian Prime Minister Viktor Orban because his leadership and rapport with Trump are crucial to U.S. interests, U.S. Secretary of State Marco Rubio said on Monday, offering a robust endorsement of the nationalist leader as he faces a tough election in April.
+BUDAPEST, Feb 16 (Reuters) - U.S. President Donald Trump is committed to the success of Hungarian Prime Minister Viktor Orban because his leadership and rapport with Trump are crucial to U.S. interests, U.S. Secretary of State Marco Rubio said on Monday, offering a robust endorsement of the nationalist leader as he faces a tough election in April.

-Economic Challenges Facing Hungary
+Economic Challenges in Hungary

 Speaking at a news conference with Orban in Budapest, Rubio said U.S. ties with Hungary were entering a "golden era" but appeared to suggest that this depended on Orban being re-elected.
 He also indicated that Washington would be willing to help Budapest financially if needed.

 "President Trump is deeply committed to your success, because your success is our success," Rubio said, standing next to Orban.
-"We want this country to do well.
-It's in our national interest, especially as long as you're the prime minister and the leader of this country," Rubio said.

 U.S. AFFIRMS VALUE OF TIES WITH HUNGARY'S ORBAN